jmpnz/perf.md/README.md

 This is a collection of notes on software performance, optimizations and mistakes I learned over the years.

-While there are several great [ressources](#ressources) you can read, this one tries to be pragmatic and focus on a few rules of thumbs and heuristics.
+While there are several great [resources](#resources) you can read, this one tries to be pragmatic with a particular focus towards software design.

 If there's one thing you take away from this document *Don't guess, measure.
 Then measure it again.*.

-## Reach for low hanging fruits

-One of the hallmarks of software optimization is trying to rewrite core parts of an application either by redesigning it or sometimes going for the extreme of [rewriting it in rust](https://discord.com/blog/why-discord-is-switching-from-go-to-rust).

-Whatever you pick, as long as it works it's a good option.
-But sometimes, you want to start easy you've just got a ticket "Application slow make fast pls" and crunching a couple of weeks on a redesign and reimplementation is probably not an option.

-One thing to do is to go through the basics, look for hotpaths, refactor hotpaths, look for other hotpaths.

-In the simplest case the goal here is to shave a few seconds, you can do it by adjusting preallocations avoid the [accidental O(n^2)](https://accidentallyquadratic.tumblr.com/), and more importantly stay sane.

 ## Beyond all those numbers you were told you needed to know.